zachlatta/pin/README.md

 # Pin

 Pin is a Go binding for the Pinboard API.
+Do note, some methods and field names have been renamed for sanity.

 Docs: http://godoc.org/github.com/zachlatta/pin